 Description: Large town museum with excellent wildlife and natural history sections.

 Location: 52 Alfred Street, Stromness town centre, G.R.: HY 252086 ///explained.sleepy.lemons

-Open (2018): Daily, April to October; Monday to Saturday, November to March
+Open (2019): Daily, April to October; Monday to Saturday, early February to March & November to December

 |[View towards Hoy from Stromness Citadel]|